FAQ for Admitted Students

 What about bar prep?

-In 2003, the law school implemented a formal supplemental bar preparatory program at no cost to law students.
-The extensive program now includes lectures, simulated exams, and individual tutoring on both the national multi-state portion and the Florida portion of the exam.
-If you have any questions about the program, please contact Assistant Dean of Bar Preparation and Academic Success, Ms. Kaci Kohler-Line at kline@ barry.edu.
+For more than a decade, Barry Law has offered a formal supplemental bar preparatory program at no cost to our students.
+This extensive program includes lectures, simulated exams, and individual tutoring on both the national multi-state portion and the Florida portion of the exam.
+In addition, the Admission to Oath program implemented in 2013 helps prepare Barry Law students for law school and the bar exam even before they set foot in the classroom.

 Can I work during law school?